Blue Air purifier Red Light? (100% Fixes)

 If the “clean filter” indicator is still flashing after resetting the device, check whether the device is overheated or not.
 If it is, let the device cool down for at least 60 minutes.
 After that, turn on the device and your problem should be solved!

-Step 4: Replace the Filter
+Step 5: Replace the Filter

 blue air purifier flashing red light

 When was the last time you changed the filter on your Blue Air purifier?
 Did you change the filter within the last six months?
-I am sure you haven’t changed its filter in the last six months.

 But did you know that Blue suggests that users should change the filter every 5-6 months?